Safe Monitor removal guide

 In the opened window click Extensions, locate any recently installed suspicious extension, select it and click Uninstall.

 Make sure your Safari browser is active and click on Safari menu.
 From the drop down menu select Clear History and Website Data...

 In the opened window select all history and click the Clear History button.

-If you are experiencing problems while trying to remove safe monitor from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove safe monitor adware from your computer, please ask for assistance in our malware support forum.

 Post a comment:

 If you have additional information on safe monitor adware or it's removal please share your knowledge in the comments section below.